cloudera/impyla/README.md

 # impyla

-Python client for Impala/Hive distributed query engine.
+Python DBAPI 2.0 client for Impala/Hive distributed query engine.

+For higher-level Impala functionality, see the [Ibis project][ibis].

 ### Features